Together with employees -

 Description of major schemes

-Available until child turns one. (if unable to secure spot in daycare center, can be extended until the child turns 2) |
+(if unable to secure spot in daycare center, can be extended until the child turns 2)

-Mom & Dad Child Care Leave Plus | Available until child is 14 months old if both parents take parenting leave. |
+Mom & Dad Child Care Leave Plus Available until child is 14 months old if both parents take parenting leave.

-Parents can shorten the hours they work in one day until March 31st in the year that the child completes grade 2 of elementary school. |
+Shorter working hours for parenting Parents can shorten the hours they work in one day until March 31st in the year that the child completes grade 4 of elementary school.

-If parents work on public holidays, a room in the workplace is used by a professional to provide child-minding services. |
+Daycare support If parents work on public holidays, a room in the workplace is put available to provide childcare services including a guardian.

-Aichi prefecture Four Toyota Group companies jointly operate Cooperative nursery school "Tacchichi House" primarily concentrated in the Mikawa region of Aichi prefecture.
-Tacchi House provides a childminding service during company operational hours. |
+Four Toyota Group companies jointly operate Cooperative nursery school "Tacchichi House" primarily concentrated in the Mikawa region of Aichi prefecture.
+Tacchi House provides a childcaring service during company operational hours.

-Employees can arrange babysitters for their children subsidized by the company when they have work commitments.
-The company covers 50% of babysitting costs with an annual limit of 240,000 yen/person |
+Babysitter subsidization scheme Employees can arrange babysitters for their children subsidized by the company when they have work commitments.

-Family care leave | A total of 365 days leave available for each family member in need of care.
-(Able to be broken into a maximum of three periods) |
+Family care leave A total of 365 days leave available for each family member in need of care.
+(Able to be broken into a maximum of three periods)

-Shorter working hours for family care | Able to acquire up to two times within three years of first using the system for each family member requiring care. |
+Shorter working hours for family care Able to acquire up to two times within three years of first using the system for each family member requiring care.

-Comeback support system | A system where employees who have had no choice but to resign due to their spouse being transferred or the need to care for a family member can return to work (comeback) if they have registered to do so upon their resignation and their circumstances allow it.
-In principle, this system is available for up to 5 years after resignation. |
+Comeback support system A system where employees who have had no choice but to resign due to their spouse being transferred or the need to care for a family member can return to work (comeback) if they have registered to do so upon their resignation and their circumstances allow it.
+In principle, this system is available for up to 5 years after resignation.

-Employees who wish to receive infertility treatment are eligible to take accumulated leave if they apply (maximum of 30 days/year).
-Employees who have no choice but to resign on grounds of infertility treatment may take advantage of JTEKT’s “Comeback support system”. |
+Employees who have no choice but to resign on grounds of infertility treatment may take advantage of JTEKT's "Comeback support system".

 Dual aspect support in addition to the organizational system